Are you in need of some workflow examples to make your teams smarter?

-A standup meeting checklist like the one above ensures every team member stay on your vision and mission.
+A standup meeting checklist like the one above ensures every team member stays on your vision and mission.

 Implement these workflow examples and more!

-Workflows make you look smart as a team manager, member or lead.
+Workflows make you look smart as a team manager, member, or leader.
 But more importantly, it makes you and your team more productive.

-There many more workflow examples than the nine above, you can get them here.
+There are many more workflow examples than the nine above; you can get them here.

 Once you start implementing workflows in your activities, you begin to realize how organized you can be.
 And once you’re organized at your job or even in life generally, you’re able to think more objectively and clearly.